Cammer

 even in a crate.
 Realising the futility of kicking the can down the road, NASCAR decided to kick it to the umpire, hoping all sides would abide by the decision,

-referring the matter to the Fédération Internationale de l'Automobile (FIA),
+referring the matter to the Fédération Internationale de l'Automobile (the FIA; the International Automobile Federation),

 Past-masters at compromise, the FIA approved the 427 Cammer but imposed